yisheng99/yisheng99/README.md

 ✨ Hi, I’m Yi Sheng.
 Welcome to my coding space.
 I am currently an economist/macro analyst.

-📙 While explaining the World through macroeconomic analysis is my bread and butter, I occasionally spend time on developing trading strategies.
+📙 While explaining the World through macroeconomic analysis is my bread and butter, I occasionally spend time on developing macroeconomic research or trading strategies.
 I aim to constantly improve my quantitative and macro research process to craft better trading strategies.

 👀 As such, you can find my coding pieces, mostly on economic/finance/investments here.